Killing of Corey Jones: Death

-On Sunday, October 18, 2015, at about 3:15 am, Nouman K. Raja, working as a plainclothes police officer wearing a T-shirt, jeans, and a baseball cap, in an unmarked white van with tinted windows, stopped by what he said was an abandoned vehicle.
-The Palm Beach Gardens police officer approached the vehicle at the southbound exit ramp of Interstate 95 and PGA Boulevard.
-Raja, on duty doing burglary surveillance, said he was confronted by an armed subject, so he discharged his weapon and killed the man later identified as Jones, a musician and local housing authority worker.
+On Sunday, October 18, 2015, at about 3:15 am, Nouman K. Raja, working as a plainclothes police officer wearing a T-shirt, jeans, and a baseball cap, in an unmarked white van with tinted windows, stopped by what he said was an abandoned vehicle at the southbound exit ramp of Interstate 95 and PGA Boulevard.
+Raja, on duty doing burglary surveillance, said he was confronted by an armed subject, so he discharged his weapon and killed the man later identified as Jones.
 In total, Raja discharged his weapon six times and hit Jones with three shots.
 One bullet entered the side of Jones' body, went through his aorta, killing him, and ended up in the top part of his torso, while the other bullets went through his body, hitting his left elbow and right shoulder.
 Jones' arm was broken from the impact of one of the bullets.

 Raja was not wearing a body camera and his vehicle was not equipped with a dashcam.

 Jones, who was driving a Hyundai Santa Fe, had car trouble and first called his brother, C.J.
 Jones, who offered to come help him.
 Jones was due in church the next morning and needed his car so he told his brother not to come pick him up.
 Jones' bandmate, Huntsberger, came to help, bringing oil, but they were not able to get the car running.
-Jones called for a tow truck and with that assurance, Huntsberger left.
+Jones called for a tow truck; with that assurance, Huntsberger left.
 Jones had been returning home to Boynton Beach, after playing a show in Jupiter, Florida, at Johnny Mangos Tiki Bar and Grill.
 He had been playing with his band, the Future Prezidents.
 Jones was on the phone with AT&T roadside assistance when he was approached by the police officer.
 He had also called Florida Highway Patrol's line for assistance and AT&T #HELP multiple times trying to get help.
 Jones was using his government-issued work phone, so the records are available under state law.